 Q: I want to be careful not to plagiarize.
 Where can I find out more about proper citation?

 A: When in doubt, always consult your professor.
-The library has a website on citation and style guides and the Writing Center and Peer Mentors are available to help.
+Also, citation guides are available in the College Bookstore.
+The library has a website on citation.
+You’ve also many resources on campus- both in and outside of dorms- like the Writing Center and Peer Mentor Services.